Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

-For all of our examples, the code to replicate the results, implemented in Julia, is available at \url{https://github.com/jeremypparker/Parker_Goluskin_LEs}.
-We used SumOfSquares.jl \cite{sumofsquares} to reformulate SOS optimization problems as SDPs, along with SymbolicWedderburn.jl \cite{symbolicwedderburn} for symmetry exploitation.
-To solve the resulting SDPs, we primarily used Mosek \citep{mosek}.
-Certain SDPs were also solved using Clarabel.jl \citep{clarabel} and Hypatia.jl \citep{hypatia}, which gave very similar results with longer runtimes.
-In applications of the sphere projection approach, the bounds $B$ can be minimized as the objective of the SDPs, and the bounds we report are the numerical optima returned by Mosek.
-In applications of the shifted spectrum approach, the value of $B$ must be fixed during each SDP solution because it multiplies coefficients of $V$ in the SOS constraints, and the coefficients to be optimized over can appear only linearly.
-In such computations, if there exists a polynomial $V$ satisfying the SOS constraints, then the SDP will have a nonempty constraint set, and the SDP solver should report \textit{feasibility}.
-We thus perform a bisection search in $B$ to find the boundary between large $B$ values where the SDPs are feasible and small $B$ values where they are infeasible.
-Close to this boundary the numerical conditioning of the SDPs becomes increasingly poor, making it difficult to precisely identify the infimum over admissible $B$.
+In SOS formulations from the sphere projection approach, the bounds $B$ can be minimized as the objective of the SDPs, and the bounds we report are the numerical optima returned by Mosek.
+In SOS formulations from the shifted spectrum approach, the value of $B$ must be fixed during each SDP solution because it multiplies coefficients of $V$ in the SOS constraints, and the coefficients to be optimized over can appear only linearly.
+In such computations, if there exists a $V$ satisfying the SOS constraints, the SDP solver reports `feasibile', and otherwise it reports `infeasible'.
+To minimize the $B$ at which bounds are verified in the shifted spectrum approach, we perform a bisection search in $B$, solving SDPs at various fixed $B$ to find the boundary between large $B$ where the SDPs are feasible and small $B$ where they are infeasible.
+As $B$ approaches this boundary, numerical conditioning of the SDPs worsens, making it hard to precisely identify the infimum over feasible $B$.
 Confirming that near-optimal bounds are valid calls for rigorous and/or multiple-precision computations \citep{goluskin2018bounding,parker2024lorenz}, but for simplicity we have used only double precision arithmetic in our examples.
-We call a bound `feasible' if Mosek reports a dual objective value of less than $10^{-6}$, `infeasible' if the final dual objective value is greater than $1$ and `indeterminate' otherwise, but we stress that these computations are not rigorously validated.
+Guided by~\citep{parker2024lorenz}, we deem a bound feasible only if Mosek reports a dual objective value of less than $10^{-6}$.